All Episodes

 Well, what is Director Ray doing?

-Uh in the ordinary course, these those three individuals will be removed from FBI headquarters in the least.
+In the ordinary course, those three individuals would be removed from FBI headquarters in the least.

 Either Ray is oblivious or complicit.

-Remember, it's this Justice Department that fought tooth and nail to tur uh in terms of turning over this dossier information, which by all accounts shows that they lied to the courts.
+Remember, it's this Justice Department that fought tooth and nail in terms of turning over this dossier information, which by all accounts shows that they lied to the courts.

 And if Rod Rosenstein isn't going to do it, they should find someone who will.